bakrizubir/bakrizubir.github.io/index.md

 I'm a project management leader and senior engineer with over 16 years of experience driving asset development and capital projects across IOC, NOC, and Fortune 500 energy companies.
 I specialize in bridging complex subsurface engineering with large-scale capital projects, managing portfolios up to $250M throughout the full project lifecycle.

-My career spans leadership roles at **EOG Resources**, **Bapco Upstream**, **Hess Corporation**, **EnQuest**, and **Petronas** across Bahrain, Malaysia, Thailand, Myanmar, and the UK.
+My career spans leadership roles at **EOG Resources**, **Bapco Upstream**, **Hess Corporation**, **EnQuest**, and **Petronas** across the Middle East and South East Asia.
 I've consistently delivered exceptional results: reducing well costs by 50%, accelerating project timelines, and driving operational efficiency improvements of 20-110%.

 As a Chartered Engineer with an MSc in Petroleum Engineering from Heriot-Watt University, I combine deep technical expertise with strategic vision for the future of energy—particularly in gas development, CCUS, and digital transformation of traditional drilling operations.